JumanaCS/JumanaCS/README.md

 - Creating my own start-up app business.
 Starting with the app ['ScholarUp'](https://github.com/JumanaCS/ScholarUp)
 - 🫧 Working on my portfolio website
 - Excited to be mentored by Sabrina Farmer
-- 💫 Taking Game Development this semester
+- 💫 Will be attending Grace Hopper October 2024

 📧 How to reach me - [LinkedIn](https://www.linkedin.com/in/jumana-sul).